 The slate of recommendations for the next nominating committee is developed in the following manner.

-A chairperson – With the concurrence of session, the moderator of session recommends a chairperson to the nominating committee by the congregation
+A chairperson – With the concurrence of session, the moderator of session recommends to the nominating committee a candidate for chairperson to stand for election by the congregation.
+The candidate for chairperson must be an ordained member of the church.

-One (1) ruling elder – If the chairperson nominee from the moderator is not a current ruling elder, then the nominating committee recommends a current member of the session by the congregation.
+One (1) ruling elder – The nominating committee recommends a current member of the session to stand for election by the congregation.

-One (1) member of the board of deacons – If the chairperson nominee from the moderator is not a current member of the board of deacons, then the nominating nominating committee recommends a current deacon by the congregation.
+One (1) member of the board of deacons – The nominating committee recommends a current deacon to stand for election by the congregation.

-Five (5) non-officer members of the congregation – The nominating committee recommends five (5) non-officer members of the congregation, including a youth under the age of 21 years, by the congregation.
+Five (5) non-officer members of the congregation – The nominating committee recommends five (5) non-officer members of the congregation, including a youth under the age of 21 years, to stand for election by the congregation.

 B. Pastor Nominating Committee or Associate Pastor Nominating Committee